 Allow ample time to process initial/first appointments.
 There are several factors that impact the amount of time it can take to process an initial appointment such as if the appointee’s PhD degree has already been conferred and if the appointee requires immigration documents.
 All appointees require a background check.
 The OPA notifies departments when a background check is completed.

 - An individual development plan (IDP) is required to be completed by the postdoc and PI/mentor within the first three months after the postdoc's start date and annually thereafter.
 All IDPs are completed online.

 Retroactive appointments will not be accepted.

 Clinical residencies/fellowships are considered house staff positions and are not appointed through the OPA.

 School Point of Contact (SPOC)

 All schools and colleges have designated a school point of contact (SPOC) who is responsible for working with their faculty and staff on the appointment/reappointment process.
 This individual has been trained by OPA and should be your first point of contact.
 Once a school/college recruits and selects a postdoctoral appointee, it is the responsibility of the SPOC to work with you to complete the required documents and processes before forwarding the appointment request to the OPA.

-Faculty: Before contacting your SPOC, review the school-specific guidelines outlining the process and faculty member's responsibilities for appointing a postdoc here.
+Faculty (College of A&S, School of Engineering and School of Medicine): Please review school-specific guidelines outlining the process and faculty member's responsibilities for appointing a postdoc here.